umbraco/UmbracoDocs/13/umbraco-engage/tutorials/how-to-create-a-persona.md

 * **The expiration type**.
 Specify whether the implicit persona scoring expires.
 This can be set to 'never' when it does not expire or can be set to a number of days or sessions.
 * **The maximum points to score**.
 Specify the maximum number of points that can be scored per persona per item.

-By adjusting these settings you can tweak the performance of the Umbraco uMS algorithm.
+By adjusting these settings you can tweak the performance of the Umbraco Engage algorithm.